serokell/blog-posts/typescript-for-haskellers/article.md

 There is strongly-typed PureScript with Haskell-like syntax, purely functional Elm, Reflex framework for Haskell with GHCJS, F# with Fabel.

 Unfortunately, these don't give us proper flexibility in working with JS libraries (whose numbers are enormous) and take more time on fixing related problems.
-Additionally, customers will be locked in when they will need to maintain such applications.
+Additionally, customers will be locked in when they need to maintain such applications.
-On the other hand, TypeScript, which has a huge community and modern technologies out from the box, is a great decision.
+On the other hand, TypeScript, which has a vast community and provides modern technologies out of the box, is a great decision.

-## Base concepts
+## Basic concepts

-Unlike Haskell, TypeScript does not have types as the center part of the language.
-They just help programmers to write stricter and more understandable code, making their life easier.
-You can use types like `any` and nobody pushes you into strict framework.

-So, this part will be about simple built-in concepts which are familiar for Haskellers and do not require any overhead when writing code.
+This part will be about simple built-in concepts familiar to most Haskellers that do not require any overhead when writing code.
-Nevertheless, we will also leave links to some more complex libraries and articles which may help you investigate the case deeper.
+Nevertheless, we will also leave links to some more complex libraries and articles to help you investigate further.

 ### Strictness

-By default, TypeScript is really polite in using types.
-It was developed in a such a way so that JavaScript developers could simply use it.
+Unlike Haskell, TypeScript does not have a focus on types.
+They are just there to help programmers write stricter and more understandable code, making their life easier.
+You can use types like `any`, and nobody pushes you into strict frameworks.

-Nevertheless, with bunch of compiler options, you can make it more strict in types and other things.
+Nevertheless, with a bunch of compiler options, you can make TypeScript more strict in types and other things.
-In this case, the main compiler option which you need to add to your `tsconfig.json` file is `strict`.
+To do that, you need to add the `strict` compiler option to your `tsconfig.json` file.
-It will enable all strictness-related flags for you, and if in future something will be added to the strict options list, you will not need to add it manually.
+It will enable all strictness-related flags for you, and if in the future something will be added to the strict options list, you will not need to add it manually.
 But in case you want to specify them one-by-one, here are the current ones: alwaysStrict, strictNullChecks, strictBindCallApply, strictFunctionTypes, strictPropertyInitialization, noImplicitAny, noImplicitThis, useUnknownInCatchVariables.

 ### Type aliases and newtypes

 #### Type aliases

-Type aliases work exactly like they do in Haskell – you can create a new name to refer to some type.
+Type aliases work the same as in Haskell – you can create a new name to refer to some type.

 ```typescript
 type Email = string;
 ```

-And also you are able to create types with properties.
+And you can also create types with properties.

 ```typescript
 type Document = {